malnakli/CarND-Traffic-Sign-Classifier-Project/README.md

 `LeNet-5`
 * **Why did you believe it would be relevant to the traffic sign application?**
 ```
-Since traffic sign application is basically a normal classification problem, then LeNet-5 is a good initial architecture to start learning about classification. it gives the basic understanding of convolution neural network (CNN).
+Since traffic sign application is basically a normal classification problem,
+then LeNet-5 is a good initial architecture for starter to learn a simple architecture for solving a classification problem.
+Also it gives the basic understanding of convolution neural network (CNN).
 ```

 * **How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?**